 According to Porter, there are three core strategies for competitive positioning: cost leadership, differentiation, and focus.

 Cost leadership is straightforward, as the player rolling this out will become the lost-cost producer in the industry.

 The cost leader has to keep an eye on differentiation as well.
-Thus, there isn’t a pure cost leader, meant able to be such without differenciation.
+Thus, there isn’t a pure cost leader meant able to be such without differentiation.

 Cost leadership can be achieved through things like: